opencog/opencog/examples/pln/inference-control-learning/README.md

-A preproof is a back-inference-tree prefix (or suffix if you start from the axioms) of a complete proof of T. In other words it is a subtree with root T (as in graph theory, not computer data structure) of an inference tree proving T. The reason we use preproof as measure of success, as opposed to say the likelihood of finding a proof within the allocated effort, is because it is independent on the difficulty of the problem.
+A preproof is a back-inference-tree prefix (or suffix if you start from the axioms) of a complete proof of T. In other words it is a subtree with root T (induced subtree, not bottom-up subtree) of an inference tree proving T. The reason we use preproof as measure of success, as opposed to say the likelihood of finding a proof within the allocated effort, is because it is independent on the difficulty of the problem.
 If we can find a preproof it means we're on the right track no matter what.
 This may hopefully make it easier to transfer